Exposure of your sensitive data isn’t a bug, it’s a feature

 Microsoft places its bets on quantum computing

 Another day, another breach.
 Equifax, SEC, Deloitte and the next one is coming soon.
-Nothing surprising there any more, not for customers, not for the breached companies.
+Nothing surprising there anymore, not for customers, not for the breached companies.
 So why does this keep happening and why isn’t there a change in how we treat our own information, personal or business?

 Understanding the real significance of Equifax and other incidents requires thoughtful analysis — and some math.
 This is typically where eyes glaze over and the conversation shifts to ridiculing the use of “fax” in the brand of a 21st century company, relying on an antiquated technology or to the academic background of the now unemployed Equifax CISO.